yani-iben/yani-iben/README.md

 **Welcome to my portfolio**

-Explore my projects, where I showcase my passion for data analytics, creative problem-solving, and actionable insights.
+Explore my projects, where I showcase my passion for data analytics.
+Whether it’s understanding customer behavior or optimizing marketing strategies, I enjoy diving deep into the data to uncover patterns and make informed, impactful decisions.

 **Connect With Me**
 * [Linkedin](https://www.linkedin.com/in/yani-iben/)